Do you want to know how to self-publish a book or an ebook?

 Thousands of independent authors are finding niche markets for their books.

-But for every author, the motivation to write and publish a book is different.
+But for every author, the motivation to write and self-publish a book is different.

 Here are some reasons to publish a book that you may not have considered.